Maxwell's Silver Hammer

 "Maxwell's Silver Hammer" is a song by the English rock band the Beatles from their 1969 album Abbey Road.
 It was written by Paul McCartney and credited to the Lennon–McCartney partnership.
 The song is about a student named Maxwell Edison who commits murders with a hammer, with the dark lyrics disguised by an upbeat sound.
 McCartney described the song as symbolic of the downfalls of life, being "my analogy for when something goes wrong out of the blue, as it so often does".

-The song was initially rehearsed during the Get Back sessions in January 1969.
+The murder ballad was initially rehearsed during the Get Back sessions in January 1969.
 During the recording of Abbey Road in July and August, the band devoted four recording sessions to completing the track.
 These sessions were an acrimonious time for the Beatles, as McCartney pressured the group to work at length on the song.
 All three of his bandmates were vocal in their dislike of "Maxwell's Silver Hammer".
 In a 2008 interview, Ringo Starr remembered it as "the worst session ever" and "the worst track we ever had to record".

 Background

 While in Rishikesh, India, in early 1968, McCartney began to write the first verse of the song.
 Having completed most of it by October that year, he intended for its inclusion on the album The Beatles, but it was never properly recorded during those sessions due to time constraints.
 It was rehearsed again three months later, in January 1969, at Twickenham film studios during the Get Back sessions but would not be recorded for another six months.

-McCartney's wife Linda said that he had become interested in avant-garde theatre and had immersed himself in the writings of the experimental French author Alfred Jarry.
+McCartney's wife Linda said that he had become interested in avant-garde theatre and had immersed himself in the writings of the French symbolist writer Alfred Jarry.
 This influence is reflected in the story and tone of "Maxwell's Silver Hammer", and also explains how McCartney came across Jarry's word "pataphysical", which occurs in the lyrics.
 In 1994, McCartney said that the song epitomises the downfalls of life, being "my analogy for when something goes wrong out of the blue, as it so often does, as I was beginning to find out at that time in my life.
 I wanted something symbolic of that, so to me it was some fictitious character called Maxwell with a silver hammer.
 I don't know why it was silver, it just sounded better than Maxwell's hammer."